-I notice when people are starting out on something new like creating a podcast, a new business, exploring new careers… there can be a start and stop cycle to it.
+I notice when people are starting creating something new, like a podcast, a new business, or exploring new careers… there can be a start and stop cycle to it.

 Creative burst, then stall.
-Then some new learning sparks some new creation and it’s going… and then distracted by home chores… for hours… then weeks… months….
-(Laundry is such an easy go-to for a false sense of accomplishment on goals, so I had to ban it during work hours.)
+Then some new learning sparks some new creation and it’s going for a bit….
+And then distracted by home chores… for hours… then weeks… months….
+For me, and it seems many others, laundry is an easy go-to for a false sense of accomplishment on goals, so I had to ban it during work hours.

-But that desire to create something new still hangs there knocking at the door in the back of your mind.
+Still, that desire to create something new hangs there, knocking in the back of your mind.

 Then the worst part kicks in: the negative self-talk about it, like “I’m just not good at this” or “I can’t be consistent enough to make it work” or “I can’t make decisions” or “That kind of progress is for other people, not me.”